Non-Surgical Treatments for Herniated Discs

-The causes of a herniated disc can be ageing, repetitive lifting, sudden twisting motions, poor posture, or even genetic factors.
-A herniated disc can severely affect a person’s daily lifestyle, making simple tasks like walking, sitting, or even sleeping uncomfortable.
+The causes of a disc prolapse can be repetitive lifting, sudden twisting motions, poor posture, or even genetic factors.
+A slip disc can severely affect a person’s daily lifestyle, making simple tasks like walking, sitting, or even sleeping uncomfortable.
 People may experience symptoms like pain in the back, legs (sciatica), numbness, or weakness.

-According to the National Institutes of Health (NIH), about 1 in every 20 adults over the age of 30 has experienced some form of disc herniation.
+According to the National Institutes of Health (NIH), about 1 in every 20 adults over the age of 30 has experienced some form of disc prolapse.
 The condition may sound scary, but the good news is that surgery is not always needed.
-In fact, many people find significant relief through non-surgical treatments.
+In fact, many people find significant relief through non-surgical slip disc treatment.

 In this blog, we will explore non-surgical options for treating herniated discs, their types, benefits, and when you should see a doctor.